Q. When does CISSMUN take place?

 Q. Does CISSMUN recommend a specific hotel for participating schools?

 Ans.
 There is currently under construction a subway station within 10 minute’s walk of the Ramada Plaza Pudong.
 We anticipate that it will open before the start of CISSMUN IX.
+That said, we also anticipated that it would be open before CISSMUN VIII.

 Q. Does CISSMUN offer home stays to visiting students?